Events allow you to trigger your journeys unitarily to send messages, in real-time, to the individual flowing into the journey.

 Activate the Define the event timeout option from the event properties.

 Specify the amount of time the journey will wait for the event.
+The maximum duration is 29 days.

 If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the Set a timeout path option.
-If this option is not enabled, the journey will end for the individual once the timeout is reached.
+If this option is not enabled, the journey will continue for the individual once the timeout is reached.

 In this example, the journey sends a first welcome push to a customer.
 It then sends a meal discount push only if the customer enters the restaurant within the next day.
 We therefore configured the restaurant event with a 1-day timeout: